-- Reduce our absolute greenhouse gas emissions by 50% by 2030. - During year 2023 the process to make a climate action roadmap will start.
+- Reduce our absolute greenhouse gas emissions by 50% by 2030. - During 2023 the process to make a climate action roadmap started, the process will continue in 2024.
 This will clarify what actions Didriksons needs to take in order to reach the emission reduction goal.